All Episodes

 All right, so there's some hope in some aspects of this.

-I mean, you know, promising that he's gonna look into the FBI DOJ counterintelligence investigation just because they were angry that Comey got qu fired.
+I mean, you know, promising that he's going to look into the FBI DOJ counterintelligence investigation just because they were angry that Comey got fired.

-Um, and after listening to Lindsay Graham Reed struck and and page tax bar promising he's gonna look into the Russia Hillary investigation, and uh, which I think is really, really important.
+And after listening to Lindsey Graham Reed Struck and Page text, Barr promising he's going to look into the Russia Hillary investigation, which I think is really, really important.

-That means the FISA abuse, that means the dossier uh that he's also gonna investigate if the steel dossier was uh used that was used to get a Pfizer warrant against Carter Page was accurate.
+That he's also going to investigate if the steel dossier was used to get a FISA warrant against Carter Page was accurate.

-Uh we now know it was not and it was never verified and it was never corroborated.
+We now know it was not, and it was never verified, and it was never corroborated.

-That's a you know red flag to me, but maybe he's just saying he likes them because or maybe he has respect for them, but he just disagrees.
+That's a red flag to me, but maybe he's just saying he likes them because, or maybe he has respect for them, but he just disagrees.

 As we know, he had written a memo disagreeing with what Mueller was doing some time back.